asr1/digital-garden/src/site/notes/Thoughts/The Price of College Education.md

 A colleague of mine (JW) points out that education is free online.
 If the goal is learning, that's true. (though I do have thoughts about being [[Misc/Self-taught\|Self-taught]])

+## Class Mobility

+College is the **only** way that someone from a lower economic class can move up.
+The arguments I've laid out above make sense if you're already middle or upper class — you have enough [[Thoughts/Slack\|Slack]] that you're allowed to fail.

+For people without that privilege, college isn't just a signifier, it's a way to get a better job, and to afford some slack.

 ## See Also

 [[Misc/Cost Disease\|Cost Disease]]